 Figs.~\ref{fig:s3} and \ref{fig:s4} illustrate the finite-size scaling analysis.
 Fig.~\ref{fig:s3} shows the half-chain EE as a function of $h$ for pairs of system sizes, with the crossing search regions highlighted in gray.
 Fig.~\ref{fig:s4} plots the resulting crossing points $h_{\rm c}(L,L+2)$ against the inverse average system size, $1/L_{\rm avg}$, for the different observables.
 Linear fits to the crossing points (dashed lines) fail to converge to a unique value as $1/L_{\rm avg} \to 0$, instead spanning $h_{\rm c} \simeq 2.75$--$3.54$, with an average critical field $h_{\rm c}^{\rm standard} = 3.13(32)$.
 Unlike the random-field XXZ chain, we do not observe a monotonic drift of the crossing points with system size, an effect attributed to the periodic boundary conditions in the quasiperiodic potential.
 To obtain the critical field in the thermodynamic limit, $h_{\rm c}(L_{\rm avg} = \infty)$, we perform a bootstrap on the set of crossing points for each observable.
 Tab.~\ref{tab:hc_summary} summarizes the resulting values for PE, EE, EM, and GR.

 \thesection{S\arabic{section}} \thefigure{S\arabic{figure}} \theequation{S\arabic{equation}}

 \onecolumngrid

-This Supplemental Material provides additional analyses and technical details supporting the results of the main text.
-Sec.~\ref{sec:xi_typ_consistency} examines the consistency of the extracted typical correlation length $\xi^z_{\rm typ}$ across different fitting windows.
-In Sec.~\ref{sec:field_diffs} we discuss the distributions of fields and field differences, and the effect of taking periodic boundary conditions.
-Sec.~\ref{sec:non_interacting} shows that fat-tailed distributions do not arise in the noninteracting case.
-Sec.~\ref{sec:uncertainties} outlines our procedure for quantifying errors on the various observables.
+This Supplemental Material provides additional analyses and technical details supporting the results presented in the main text.
+In Sec.~\ref{sec:xi_typ_consistency}, we examine the consistency of the extracted typical correlation length $\xi^z_{\rm typ}$ across different fitting windows.
+In Sec.~\ref{sec:field_diffs}, we analyze the distributions of the onsite fields and their differences, and discuss the impact of periodic boundary conditions.
+In Sec.~\ref{sec:non_interacting}, we show that fat-tailed distributions do not arise in the noninteracting limit.
+Finally, in Sec.~\ref{sec:uncertainties}, we describe the procedure used to estimate statistical uncertainties on the various observables.